siobyrne/young-dressage-horse-program-analysis/README.md

 For more recent years of the competition (2021-2024), the competition software system <a href="http://www.equestrian-hub.com" target="_blank">Equestrian Hub</a> has automatically calculated these placings, which made it easy to obtain the data.
 For prior years, varying levels of detective work were required.
 I was able to find official overall placing records for some years on the United States Equestrian Federation (USEF) <a href="http://www.usef.org" target="_blank">website</a>, but not all were available.
 For the years that had only the scores from each class available, I wrote a [small program in Python](resources/yh-score-calculator.py) to take each individual round of scores, and calculate the overall score using the 40/60 formula.
 While I have endeavored to do this without error, the lack of official overall rankings to compare to means that there may be errors involved as to exact overall placings of some horses.
 If you come across an error, <a href="mailto:byrne.sio@gmail.com">please contact me</a> and I will make the correction.

 Next, I looked up each horse in the United States Dressage Federation (USDF) <a href="http://www.usdf.org/usdfscores" target="_blank">database</a>, to determine a) what is the highest level to which this horse competed?,  and b) did this horse ever compete at the CDI (international) level?
-For a), I did not consider scores received—I was only concerned if that horse had a test on its record at that level.
-Therefore, this analysis does not differentiate between high and low scoring horses at any level, nor does it address competitive career length.
 For b), I only considered horses to be CDI competitors if they had competed at a CDI at a level other than the FEI Young Horse tests for 5, 6, and 7 Year Olds, or the FEI divisions that are limited to youth competitors (Pony/Children/Junior/Young Rider/U-25).

 I had the most difficulty acquiring the data on bloodlines and breeders, ironically.
 Because so many people fail to include this information on entry forms, lots of the data was incomplete.
 USEF does have a horse search function on their website, but they only list sire and dam (no damsire), and frequently the breeder and country of birth are left out.
 The USDF database also has frequently incomplete pedigree and breeder data.
 Finding this information required a lot of detective work in some cases, frequently utilizing [Horse Telex](www.horsetelex.com), a pedigree database.
 I also utilized old <a href="http://www.eurodressage.com" target="_blank">Eurodressage</a> and <a href="http://www.dressagedaily.com" target="_blank">DressageDaily</a> articles about various years of the championships.